Polymeristic/dotnet.FlagUtil/Readme.md

 As even though the flag `currentStatus` does not have the indicator `Status.FAILED` set, it does have `Status.ONLINE` so the method will return true.

-As for the second definiton of the `Flag.MatchAny(x, ..)` method, we can also get the flag that was actually matched, it has the signature `Flag.MatchAny(out match, x, ..)`.
-Importantly, it will only retrieve the *first* match - this may be changed at a later date if nessicary.
+As for the second definition of the `Flag.MatchAny(x, ..)` method, we can also get the flag that was actually matched, it has the signature `Flag.MatchAny(out match, x, ..)`.
+Importantly, it will only retrieve the *first* match - this may be changed at a later date if necessary.

 An example of it's use is:
 ```csharp